 - Transparency.
 How up front is each company about the cost you will have to pay?
 Look for a company that provides the full terms and conditions of its services before handing over your money.

 - Reputation.
 Is the company a trusted name in the industry, and does it have a history of satisfied customers?
 Look for a respected company with an impeccable service record.

 - Customer reviews.
 Online review sites can give you an idea of the experiences other people have with these agencies — and, importantly, how each company treats its customers.

 - Overall cost.
 Cost is obviously an important factor to consider, but you’ll want to find the ideal combination of affordable price and quality services.

-Note that unlike for other agencies, states don’t require these companies to have a “credit repair license.”
+Note that, unlike other agencies, states don’t require these companies to have a “credit repair license.”
 Empower your decision with deep research into an agency’s history, service and reputation before signing a contract.

 The benefits and drawbacks of credit repair

 - Improve your financial standing.
-Even if an agency is successful in removing only a few negative listings from your report, the result can improve your chances of accessing credit.
+Even if you’re successful in removing only a few negative listings from your report, the result can improve your chances of being approved for credit.

 - Save money on future borrowing.
-With an improved credit score, the rates that you pay to borrow money — for example, with a personal or home loan application — could save you significant money over the life of a loan.
+With an improved credit score, the rates you pay to borrow money — for example, with a personal or home loan application — could save you significant money over the loan’s lifetime.

 - Services can be expensive.
 Whether you pay by the month or with each removal, credit repair will cost you.